njit-jerse/specimin-evaluation/README.md

 Table 1 of the paper.
 The entry point is `main.py`.
-* `exclusions.md`: this file lists three bugs that we excluded from Table 1 despite the scripts supporting them, because of various issues in reproducing the original problem in the analysis without SpecSlice.
+* `exclusions.md`: this file lists three bugs that we excluded from Table 1 despite the scripts supporting them, because of various issues in reproducing the original problem in the analysis without TypeSlice.
 The justifications are explained individually in this file.
 * `check_compilation.sh/.bat`: helper scripts to check that the outputs for each target compile
 * `resources/test_data.json`: this json file lists all of the targets and various information